Colonization of Mars: Local trade

+Mining and industrial resource use

+Mining on Mars is usually discussed as part of in-situ resource utilization (ISRU), in which local materials would be processed for use by a settlement rather than exported to Earth.
+Candidate resources include water ice, atmospheric carbon dioxide, regolith, clay minerals, silica, sulfates, perchlorates, iron oxides, and metallic iron–nickel meteorites.
+The main economic value of such extraction would be reducing the amount of materiel launched from Earth by producing consumables, building materials, shielding, spare parts, and industrial feedstocks on Mars.

+Early resource extraction would likely focus on volatile resources and bulk construction materials.
+Water ice could be processed into drinking water, oxygen, and hydrogen, while carbon dioxide from the Martian atmosphere could be used to produce oxygen or, in combination with hydrogen, methane fuel.
+The Mars Oxygen ISRU Experiment (MOXIE) aboard the Perseverance rover demonstrated the production of oxygen from Martian atmospheric carbon dioxide, a technology relevant to both life support and rocket propellant production.
+Regolith and rock could also be used for radiation shielding, brick, ceramic, glass, and 3D-printed structures.

+Conceptual design of mining a meteor crater with a floating dredger, on a terraformed Mars.

+Metal extraction would be more difficult, but could become important for a larger settlement.
+Metallic iron in iron–nickel meteorites has been proposed as a relatively accessible source of steel on Mars because it is already present in reduced metallic form, unlike the oxidized iron common in Martian surface materials.
+More recent assessments have suggested that Mars may contain potentially useful deposits such as nickel–copper–platinum group metal sulfides, copper-bearing deposits, and heavy-mineral sands, although the size, grade, accessibility, and practical recoverability of such deposits remain uncertain.
+Because many terrestrial ore deposits form through geological processes that are absent or limited on Mars, such as long-term plate tectonics, Martian mining concepts remain speculative and would require further robotic prospecting before large-scale industrial use could be planned.

 Mining the asteroid belts from Mars

-Since Mars is much closer to the asteroid belt than Earth, it would take less Delta-v to get to the Asteroid belt and return minerals to Mars.
+Since Mars is much closer to the asteroid belt and has less gravity than Earth, it would take less Delta-v to get to the Asteroid belt and return minerals to Mars.
 One hypothesis is that the Moons of Mars (Phobos and Deimos) are actually asteroid captures from the Asteroid belt.

 16 Psyche in the main belt could have over 10,000 quadrillion dollars' worth of minerals.
 On October 13, 2023, NASA launched the Psyche orbiter, which is set to reach the asteroid by August 2029.

 511 Davida could have $27 quadrillion worth of minerals and resources.
 Using the moon Phobos to launch spacecraft is energetically favorable and a useful location from which to dispatch missions to main belt asteroids.

 Mining the asteroid belt from Mars and its moons could help in the colonization of Mars.

 Possible settlement locations

 Poles

 It has been proposed to set up a first base at a Martian pole, which would allow access to water.